AliWithADee/advent-of-code-2021/README.md

 # bingo-advent-4
-My solution to Day 4 of Advent Code 2021.
+My solution to Day 4 of Advent of Code 2021.